Consumer perspectives of mental health care

 A service that is considered by the state, territory or Australian Government funding authorities as a service that:

-• has the workforce capacity to provide specialised mental health services; and
+• has the workforce capacity to provide specialised mental health services

 • employs suitably trained mental health staff to provide rehabilitation, treatment or extended care on-site: